tomquirk/linkedin-api/docs/source/guides/search-jobs.rst

 You now know how to search for jobs using the LinkedIn API.
 This functionality is perfect for building job tracking applications, automated job search tools, or market research applications.

 For more advanced usage, check out our other guides on company information and job analytics.

+Get the complete example source code here: https://github.com/tomquirk/linkedin-api/tree/main/examples/search_jobs_example.py